atisamhaq123/Galactic-Gazette/README.md

 # Galactic-Gazette
 Welcome to the Galactic Gazette, your cosmic blogging destination for all things space-related.
 Explore captivating stories, breaking space news, and stunning visuals that will transport you to the wonders of the universe.
-Join our community of space enthusiasts and embark on an extraordinary blogging journey at the Galactic Gazette..
+Join our community of space enthusiasts and embark on an extraordinary blogging journey at the Galactic Gazette.

 ## Download wp-content folder and Overwrite your existing one and re-run the server.